dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Acknowledgements {#acknowledgements}

-This draft is based on the template of [I-D.ietf-tls-hybrid-design].
+This document is based on the template of [I-D.ietf-tls-hybrid-design].

-We would like to acknowledge the following people in alphabetical order who have contributed to pushing this draft forward, offered insights and perspectives, and/or stimulated work in the area:
+We would like to acknowledge the following people in alphabetical order who have contributed to pushing this document forward, offered useful insights and perspectives, and/or stimulated work in the area:

 D.J.
 Bernstein, Scott Fluhrer, Felix Günther, John Gray, Serge Mister, Max Pala, Mike Ounsworth, Douglas Stebila, Falko Strenzke, Brendan Zember